ORNL/cpp-proposals-pub/transposed/transposed.md

 We think the disadvantages of a customization point outweigh the advantages.
 For example, we do not recommend adding `transposed_mapping` as a hidden friend of all the Standard layout mappings.
+We also would not want to force users to remember to protect their customizations from the possibility of ambiguous overloads.
 As a result, we do not provide wording for this alternative design.
 Nevertheless, we would like LEWG to poll this option.